View, create, edit, or delete projects

 If you want information from your chat history to be available in the new project, generate a summary in the old project and upload it in the new project.
 Get Bolt to summarize your chat history in your old project:

-2. Prompt the AI: Please generate a short summary of our conversation so far.
+2. Enter the following prompt: Please generate a short summary of our conversation so far.

 3. Check that the AI response is accurate and contains everything you need.